AjayGupta-er/googleDriveFileDownload/README.md

    download.useGdown('fileName') OR download.useRequests('fileName')

-  Please note:

-  Class method 'useGdown' can be used to download larger size of files.
+  Please note:-   Class method 'useGdown' can be used to download larger size of files.

   Validation: